dilpreetshtech/github-pages-with-jekyll/index.md

-# Welcome to my blog
+#                                             Welcome to Shahoor Technologies

-I'm glad you are here.
-I plan to talk about ...
+*Our innovators make applications to make you love your smartphones even more.*